-A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — saving you money in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.

 That’s why more people are looking to add devices like a Nest into their home.
-If you're interested in trying a Nest yourself, reach out to an expert for smart thermostat installation in Troy.
+If you're interested in trying a Nest yourself, get in touch with an expert for smart thermostat installation in Troy.

 One of the first things to know about resetting a Google Nest Thermostat is that resetting is different from restarting.

-• Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-For the most part, homeowners will perform a reset as they're moving into a new house and bringing the thermostat with them, or if they are moving out and want to erase all personal info from the Nest before leaving it behind for the next resident.
+• Reset: A reset erases some or all of your settings.
+In most cases, people resort to a reset as they're moving homes and bringing the thermostat with them, or if they're moving out and prefer to erase all personal info from the Nest before leaving it for the next homeowner.

-To initiate a reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
+If you want to perform a reset, it helps to record existing temperature settings so you have them if they get erased.
 Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-• Restart: Deactivates your Nest before rebooting it with your settings.
-Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it goes black, and then pull your hand away.
+• Restart: Shuts your Nest down and reboots it while saving your settings.
+Another method is to press the outside of the Nest and hold it there until it turns black, and then pull your hand away.

-• Schedule: This type of reset clears any info about your temperature schedule—including for your hot water, if you've connected it to your Nest.
-If you choose this, you’ll have to input a new schedule or wait while your Nest learns your schedule.
+• Schedule: This reset setting clears any info about your temperature schedule—including for your hot water, if you've connected it to your Nest.
+By choosing this kind of reset, you’ll have to input a new schedule or wait until the Nest learns your schedule.

-• Network: With a network reset, it forgets connection logins and your Nest can no longer connect to Wi-Fi.
+• Network: If you select this reset option, it erases connection info and your Nest will no longer be connected to Wi-Fi.
 It also forgets your Wi-Fi password.

 2. How to Connect Nest Thermostat to Wi-Fi